Overview

 PLUGIN_AUTH_HOST=http://plugin-auth:4000

-You’ll find the .env
+You'll find the relevant .env

-files in these folders:
+files in these locations:

-- Midaz Ledger and Midaz Console
+Midaz Ledger and Midaz Console

 /midaz/components/onboarding